High-Performance-IO/capio/README.md

     ```

 > [!WARNING]
 > `CAPIO_DIR` must be specified when launching a program with the CAPIO library. if `CAPIO_DIR` is not specified, CAPIO
-  will not intercept syscalls.
+> will not intercept syscalls.

+### Available environment variables

+- `CAPIO_DIR` This environment variable tells to both server and application the mount point of capio
+- `CAPIO_LOG_LEVEL` this environment tells both server and application the log level to use.
+This variable works only
+  if `-DCAPIO_LOG=TRUE` was specified during cmake phase.

 ## How to inject streaming capabilities into your workflow